 Solution

 When historical technical records are in binders, and task cards reference AMM revisions that may or may not reflect the current approved data, engineers start every job with a records search rather than a spanner.
 That hour per aircraft per input compounds across the fleet.
-According to IATA's MRO industry forecast (2022), global airline maintenance, repair, and overhaul spend was $86.5 billion in 2023, with IATA citing manual, disconnected documentation systems as a primary driver of cost overruns.
+Oliver Wyman's Global Fleet and MRO Market Forecast (2024) put global MRO spend at roughly $104 billion a year.
+Labour is the largest and fastest-growing share of it as the technician shortage bites, so every hour lost to a records search is billed against the shop's most expensive line.
 A digital technical record with the current task schedule, component history, and AD compliance status surfaced at aircraft selection removes the search step entirely.

 Problem